Masters in Archaeology Degrees | Archaeology Masters Programs

 Is a Masters Degree in Archaeology Right For You?

 Enrolling in Archaeology Masters Programs may be a great fit for students who have the prerequisite knowledge, gained from undergraduate study in a related field or through extensive professional experience.
 Earning a Masters degree in Archaeology may further your understanding of artifact and architectural conservation, site preservation and project management through campus-based or online study.

-FUN FACT: Archaeologists often specialize in a particular geographic area, period, or object of study, such as animal remains or underwater sites.[ii]
+FUN FACT: According to the BLS, Archaeologists often specialize in a particular geographic area, period, or object of study, such as animal remains or underwater sites.

 Typically, students applying to a Masters program in Archaeology must hold a BA, with sufficient course work in archaeology, anthropology, art history, classical studies and/or other related fields, and/or significant field and/or lab experience.
 Some archaeology graduate programs require demonstration of reading proficiency in one modern foreign language by the end of the second semester.